Workload-Aware Incremental Reclustering in Cloud Data Warehouses: Boundary Micro-Partitions

 \subsection{The Reclustering Workflow}

 \cref{fig:system-model} shows the typical workflow in a cloud data warehouse.
 An initial pool of micro-partitions exists in cloud object storage and is clustered based on certain clustering keys.
 A \textbf{clustering key} is the column(s) used to sort a micro-partition.
-Without loss of generality, we assume a clustering key contains a single column.
+For the theoretical analysis in this section, we assume a clustering key contains a single column.
 New data is periodically ingested into database tables as micro-partitions.
 These incoming micro-partitions are clustered in their \textbf{natural ingestion order}, which is typically different from the clustering-key order.

 Each \textbf{query} in our problem context defines its scan set by specifying the target table along with the pushed-down range predicates.
 Meanwhile, \textbf{reclustering} is triggered in the background, following a three-step process: 1) retrieve relevant micro-partitions from object storage, 2) sort the records by the clustering key and assemble new micro-partitions, and 3) write newly created micro-partitions back to object storage.
 Although reclustering is not on the critical path to affect query latency, it consumes additional compute resources.
 Therefore, there is a trade-off between the immediate resource expenses on reclustering operations and the long-term resource savings on future queries.